 = 0.1 * CPM / CTR.

 Both Quality Ranking and Engagement Rate Ranking will directly affect your CPC, which make or break your Facebook campaigns.
-In order to get low CPC, you need to get Average or higher on both Quality Ranking (low CPM) and Engagement Rate (high CTR).
+In order to get a low CPC, you need to get an Average or higher on both Quality Ranking (low CPM) and Engagement Rate (high CTR).

 Conversion Rate Ranking wise, a video ad will always outperform image ads if you have done your research properly (including competitive research and optimizing funnels) as the video itself tells a story with more attention span.